SanGreel/telegram-data-collection/CONTRIBUTING.md

 - Follow PEP 8 guidelines for Python code.
 - Use type hints for function signatures and class attributes.
+- We use two formatters:
-- Use the default formatter for the project.
-Currently used is [`ruff`](https://docs.astral.sh/ruff/).
+    1. The main formatter for basic development is [`ruff`](https://docs.astral.sh/ruff/).
+    1. For enhanced formatting, at the end of the development, we use [`pylint`](https://pylint.pycqa.org/en/latest/).
 - Make sure to commit the IDE or editor configuration files to the repository to ensure consistent code formatting across contributors.
 - Add tests for important code paths and edge cases.
 We use [`pytest`](https://docs.pytest.org/en/stable/) for testing.